4 min|Dr. Maya Kuczma

 Glutathione (GSH) is a peptide composed of three amino acids: cysteine, glycine, glutamate.
 Often referred to as the ‘master antioxidant’, glutathione is found in virtually every cell of the human body, playing a large role in detoxification, immune modulation, and reducing oxidative stress and inflammation.
 Glutathione is so important to our health it is believed that levels of glutathione may be predictive of aging.
 (1)

 Luckily, our own body produces glutathione, with the highest concentration found in the liver.
-However, due to the highly toxic and inflammatory load that we are exposed to, our natural reserve of glutathione can be depleted – leaving us with insufficient protection against toxins, oxidative damage, and infections.
+However, due to the high toxic and inflammatory load we are exposed to, our natural reserve of glutathione can be depleted, leaving us with insufficient protection against toxins, oxidative damage, and infections.

-In the liver, glutathione is a key player in Phase II (3 Phases of Detoxification), combining with medications and toxic substances to neutralize them, preparing them for excretion.
-Glutathione also appears to play a role in the anti-porter activity, proteins responsible for Phase III detoxification.(5)
+In the liver, glutathione is a key player in Phase II (hyperlink to first detox article), combining with medications and toxic substances to neutralize them, preparing them for excretion.
+Glutathione also appears to play a role in anti-porter activity, proteins responsible for Phase III detoxification.(5)

 Within our immune system, glutathione helps to defend us against viruses, bacteria, and sepsis.
-(6,7) It appears to exert this effect by enhancing activity of lymphocytes, natural killer cells, and cytotoxic T cells, all of which contribute to immune defense.(8,9)
+(6,7) It appears to exert this affect by enhancing activity of lymphocytes, natural killer cells, and cytotoxic T cells, all of which are contribute to immune defense.(8,9)

 How do we make glutathione?

 Our body synthesizes glutathione.
 Once it has been ‘used’, we recycle it.
 This process requires sufficient amino acids, sulfur, and specific enzymes that catalyze glutathione synthesis and recycling; certain genes code for these enzymes.